noidexe/Enjin-Coin-Documentation/docs/trusted_platform.md

 ![Trusted Platform Cookie](../images/trustedplatform_cookie.png)

+Once you have set up your **enjin_session** cookie, you can start working with the platform in the GraphQL console.

-## Updating Your User Login
+## Updating Your User Login (Optional)
-Once you have set up your **enjin_session** cookie.
-You can update your user name, email, and password by running the following request.
+You can optionally update your user name, email, and password by running the following request.
 Replacing with your User ID, new name, new email and new password.

 ```
 mutation updateUser{